robo042/script_examples/README.md

 - Output should be consistent and human-readable
 - Scripts should work the same way every time, no surprises

-I use this style in both personal automation and production-grade tooling, and it’s held up across teams, projects, and weird edge cases.

 ## License

 Free code.
 No strings attached.

 Use it, fork it, copy-paste it into your thesis or your startup.
 You don’t need to ask for permission, and I won’t pretend to care.
 MIT license, for those who like legal symbols.

 ## Future Plans